Ukrainian nationality law: Acquisition and loss of citizenship

+In June 2025, Ukraine legalized multiple citizenship.

 Individuals automatically receive Ukrainian citizenship at birth if at least one parent is a Ukrainian citizen, whether they are born within Ukraine or overseas.
 Children born in the country but do not acquire any citizenship from their parents at birth (or only acquire citizenship of a country from which a parent has fled from as a recognized refugee) are also Ukrainian citizens by birth.
 Abandoned children are treated as if they were born to Ukrainian parents if their origin cannot be determined.
 A child who is adopted by or comes under the legal guardianship of a Ukrainian citizen may also acquire citizenship.

+Persons who are not citizens of Ukraine but were born or permanently resided before August 24, 1991 on the land that later became the territory of modern day Ukraine, or was part of the territory of previous Ukrainian states such as the Ukrainian People’s Republic can also claim Ukrainian citizenship on the basis of territorial origin.
+This right is extended to the children, grandchildren, full-blooded siblings and parents of the person who was born or resided in the territory of Ukraine before 1991.

 Foreigners may naturalize as Ukrainian citizens after living in the country for a continuous period of at least five years.
-Applicants must have been issued an immigration permit, demonstrate proficiency in the Ukrainian language, and renounce any foreign nationalities.
+Applicants must have been issued an immigration permit and must demonstrate proficiency in the Ukrainian language.
 The residence requirement is reduced to two years if an applicant is married to a Ukrainian citizen, or if they hold refugee or asylum status.
+Naturalization candidates have additionally been required to pass a citizenship test since 21 April 2023.